Insuring the Uninsurable

 However, after Lloyd’s excluded coverage for RF radiation exposure, National Antenna & Tower Safety Center (NA&TSC) developed a comprehensive solution that satisfied Lloyd’s serious reservations regarding safety.
 As a result, NA&TSC partnered with a Lloyd’s syndicate and one of the largest global reinsurers to create RF Indemnity Shield™, the first RF injury insurance product of its kind.
 Through this partnership, global insurers are now willing to re-enter the market and insure the stakeholders within the wireless ecosystem that follow the vetted NA&TSC protocol.

-The NA&TSC technology solution captures all wireless transmission sites in the nation and creates customized and easy-to-understand RF safety plans, which equip workers with the knowledge to keep themselves safe.
+The NA&TSC technology solution captures all wireless transmission sites in the nation and creates customized and easy-to-understand RF safety plans, which equip workers with the knowledge to keep themselves safe and ensure RF safety compliance.
 Through the safety process and RF Indemnity Shield™, NA&TSC guarantees worker safety and financially protects the other wireless stakeholders that follow the NA&TSC safety protocol including carriers, municipalities, site owners, and contractors--all at no cost to the participants.

 RF Indemnity Shield™ is the only RF safety insurance product endorsed by global insurers.
 It physically protects workers and financially safeguards all parties in the wireless ecosystem.
 RF Indemnity Shield™ is an integral part of the NA&TSC technology solution.
 This advanced technology creates a 21st-century solution to solve a 21st-century problem.